 Deadline Approaching for Illinois Dealer Bond Renewal

 In order to renew their licenses, Illinois auto dealers need to submit a renewal application by November 15th.
 But once done, this does not conclude the process.
 To stay compliant, they also need to renew their auto dealer bond, officially known as Illinois Designated Agent Bond for Vehicle Dealers by December 31.
-Let’s delve into more details and explain how bond renewal works.
+Let’s delve into more details and explain how the Illinois dealer bond renewal process works.

 Do all dealers have to renew their Illinois dealer bonds?